dmpop/usbip/README.md

 # USBIP

-Shell scripts tat transform a Raspberry Pi into a USB-over-IP camera server.
+Shell scripts tat transform a single-board computer (SBC) running a Debian-based system into a USB-over-IP camera server.

 # Requirements

-- Raspberry Pi running the latest version of the Raspberry Pi OS Lite system
+- SBC running the latest version of a Debian or Ubuntu-based Linux distribution like [DietPi](https://dietpi.com) system

 ## Installation

-On the Raspberry Pi, run the following command (replace `[device_id]` with the actual device ID, that can be obtained using the `lsusb` command):
+On the SBC, run the following command (replace `[device_id]` with the actual device ID, that can be obtained using the `lsusb` command):

 ```
 bash <(curl -sSL https://raw.githubusercontent.com/dmpop/usbip/main/install.sh) [device_id]